Agroecosystems

 Sustainable Agroecosystems

 There is a growing recognition in the scientific community of the importance of adopting more sustainable and integrated practices for agricultural production in diverse landscapes that depend less on chemical and energy-based inputs.
 Relating to the same, the term sustainable agriculture is most commonly used to synthesize a variety of concepts and perspectives associated with agricultural practices that differ from conventional production.
 Conventional agricultural production relies heavily on external inputs.
-For several years the conventional practices emphasized short-term economic and production gains at the expense of long-term economic, environmental, and community interests.
-For improved agricultural management, the adoption of more holistic systems-based approaches, such as permaculture, have been proposed as an alternate path.
-The goal is to develop sustainable agroecosystems that have high production efficiency, economic viability, environmental compatibility, and social acceptability with less impact to the environment.
+For several years, the conventional practices emphasized short-term economic and production gains at the expense of long-term economic, environmental, and community interests.
+For improved agricultural management, the adoption of more holistic systems-based approaches, such as permaculture, has been proposed as an alternative path.
+The goal is to develop sustainable agroecosystems that have high production efficiency, economic viability, environmental compatibility, and social acceptability with less impact on the environment.
 Although designing such agroecosystems is highly challenging, efforts are underway through farming systems research.

 Four different attributes are most commonly used to assess agroecosystem sustainability in farming systems.
 They include diversity, cycling, stability, and capacity.
 Maintaining diversity in agroecosystems is important for risk minimization, genetic conservation, efficient resource use, and biological pest control.
 Cycling refers to effective flows of nutrients.
 Open nutrient cycles lead to losses, whereas closed cycles ensure that nutrients remain in the system.
 Thus, agroecosystems having closed or tighter nutrient cycles are better performing systems and are much more sustainable.
 Stability is also called homeostasis or resilience by different researchers.
 These terms refer to low variability or resistance to change and the ability of a system to maintain its productivity when subject to disturbances.
-Capacity refers to quality of the soil and water resource base and their ability to produce and sustain biomass.
+Capacity refers to the quality of the soil and water resource base and its ability to produce and sustain biomass.
 These attributes together with surrogate variables can be used to quantify the sustainability of farming systems.

 Economic development and sustainability of agroecosystems will depend largely on our ability to manage these agroecosystems in a systematic manner.
 Maintaining crop diversity in agroecosystems is considered one of the important factors contributing to ecological sustainability.
 However, crop diversity can contribute to ecological sustainability only if the different crops fill various functions (for example, nitrogen fixation, production of organic matter to maintain soil quality, and provision of ground cover to prevent erosion) necessary for maintaining a productive agroecosystem.
 In addition, a diverse cropping system can reinforce monetary productivity and stability by allowing farmers to adjust the areas they plant to different crops in response to market opportunities.